 But, on April 12, 1861, the Confederate attack on Fort Sumter changed everything.
 Personal concerns were put aside, and the entire nation became involved in a civil war.

-Iowa, being a northern state since 1846, was thrust into the conflict just as every state in the Union was.
-The War Department issued a call for volunteers and asked for one regiment from Iowa.
-Governor Samuel Kirkwood was uncertain if Iowa could raise the number of volunteers necessary to meet its quota, but enough men enlisted to form ten regiments.
+When the War Department issued a call for volunteers, asking for one regiment from Iowa, Kirkwood was uncertain if he could raise the number of volunteers necessary to meet its quota, but so many Iowans enlisted, there was enough to form ten regiments!
 In total, Iowa furnished 48 infantry regiments, 9 cavalry regiments and 4 batteries of artillery.
 The Hawkeye State also furnished one black regiment and one thousand replacement troops to the Union cause.

 Click here to read more about the Civil War mustering camp – Camp Pope – in Iowa City.